zubair-akbar/zubair-akbar/README.md

 ### Hi there 👋

 I'm Zubair.
-I'm a software engineer
-GIF
+I'm a software engineer with a background in economics, finance and medicine.
+I'm a life long learner looking forward to growing my technical experience in software engineering.
+I love to explore new technologies and leverage them to solve real-life problems ✨.
+I'm currently into Web Development and machine learning.

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)